 by Lucy Kirkwood

-This powerful, provocative play about the shifting balance of power between East and West has garnered the Susan Smith Blackburn Prize, Evening Standard Theatre Award for Best Play and Critics' Circle Best New Play Award.
+This powerful, provocative play about the shifting balance of power between East and West has garnered the Susan Smith Blackburn Prize, the Olivier Award for Best New Play, Evening Standard Theatre Award for Best Play and Critics' Circle Best New Play Award.

 by Daniel Rosenthal